Spain (Kingdom of Spain)

 Hervideros

-8. Los Hervideros Lava Tubes
+7. Los Hervideros - the longest Lava Tubes in the wolrd.

 Lava tubes – the longest lava tube in the world is located in Lanzarote.
 The Tunel de La Atlantida stretches for over 7km and encompases La Cueva de los Verdes and Jameos del Aqua.
 The tunnels are easily accessible from the main road, with Los Hervideros located near EL Golfo.
 There are several viewing points to watch the powerful sea meeting the lava tubes and penetrating the tunnels underneath the rocks.
 The sea is so rough that it seems like it was boiling – Hervideros originating from a Spanish word HERVIR.
 Definitely one of the most unique place in Lazarote.